Dima1710/personal-resume/content/authors/admin/_index.md

       Developed AI solutions like custom chatbots and workflow automations for businesses, with a focus on innovation and client satisfaction.
 ---

-An aspiring IT professional with a background in hosting, cloud environments, and automation, driven by a passion for solving technical challenges and continuous learning.
+An 18-year-old pianist and IT enthusiast on a journey to expand my skills in cloud automation and problem-solving, with a strong drive to learn and take on new challenges.